Mexican Cuisine

 Cuisine: Mexican

-Keyword: pozole, Mexican soup, comfort food, traditional recipe
+Keyword: pozole, Mexican soup, comfort food, traditional dish

 Cook Time: 2 hours